kinsleykajiva/janus-server-java-sdk/ReadMe.md

 ## Post Processing for Video Room with also video transcoding

-This converts `mjr` files from the video room to have one file video file that includes  all participants in the room,so far a maximum of 6 participants stream media will be glued together.
+This tool converts `mjr` files from video rooms into a single video file that includes all participants in the room.
+Currently, it supports a maximum of 6 participants' streamed media being combined.

-It operates via the system bash or command line, using Java to invoke commands via the `java.lang.ProcessBuilder` class.
-As the java.lang.ProcessBuilder class is not synchronized, it is up to the user to manage multi-threaded cases.
-It is recommended to create a pipeline that allows each room to be processed one at a time.
+It operates via the system bash or command line, utilizing Java to execute commands through the `java.lang.ProcessBuilder` class.
+Since the `java.lang.ProcessBuilder` class is not synchronized, it is the user's responsibility to manage multi-threaded scenarios.
+It is advisable to establish a pipeline that processes each room sequentially.

-This solution heavily depends on Janus being installed on the same machine, as it requires access to the command line tools `janus-pp-rec` and FFmpeg tool for transcoding .
+This solution heavily relies on Janus being installed on the same machine, as it necessitates access to the command line tools `janus-pp-rec` and FFmpeg for transcoding.

-The process first converts from MJR type to Opus and WebM file types for audio and video respectively, then proceeds to transcode with FFmpeg.
+The process initially converts MJR files to Opus and WebM file formats for audio and video respectively, before proceeding with transcoding using FFmpeg.

-The process can be invoked using the `MediaFactory.class` object.You can pass a callback interface `PostProcessing` to get the results of the transcoding process.
+The process can be initiated using the `MediaFactory.class` object.
+You can provide a callback interface `PostProcessing` to receive the results of the transcoding process.

 Here is an example of how this will the run